linode/docs/docs/websites/cms/ghost/how-to-install-ghost-on-centos-8/index.md

 Installing Ghost in the `/root` or `/home/{user}` folder won’t work and results in a broken setup.
 Only use `/var/www/{folder}` because it has the correct permissions.
 {{</ note >}}

 1. Change ownership of the `/var/www/ghost` directory to the non-root user with `sudo` privileges that you created.
-In this example, `ghostexample`:
+In this example, `ghostexample` is our username:

         sudo chown ghostexample:ghostexample /var/www/ghost
         sudo chmod 775 /var/www/ghost